dylanjcurran/ML_for_Formula_1/README.md

-# ML_for_Formula_1
+# Machine Learning for Formula 1

-Future project of interest.
-More to come in the future!
+Formula 1 is a data-driven sport.
+I hope to do a project using the FastF1 repository in the future.
+More to come!